stefanpartheym/archlinux-ipu6-webcam/README.md

 Run shell script `install.sh` to install all necessary packages and enable/start services.
 Make sure to reboot after a successfull installation.

-## Upgrading to `v1.0.0`

-If you already installed an older version of this repository (pre `v1.0.0`), it is important to uninstall the old packages first, because as of `v1.0.0` custom package names are suffixed with `-archfix` to avoid conflicts with their AUR counter parts.

-Please follow the steps below to upgrade:

-1. Uninstall using `uninstall.sh` from tag `v0.1.0`.
-2. Run `git pull` to update to tag `v1.0.0`.
-3. Install using `install.sh` as described in the _Install_ section.

-## Upgrading to `v1.1.0`

-In version `v1.1.0` package name suffix `-archfix` is renamed to `-fix` to comply to AUR package naming conventions.
-Upgrading to `v1.1.0` is the same as upgrading to `v1.0.0`.
-Please read _Upgrading to `v1.0.0`_ for necessary steps to upgrade to `v1.1.0` from any tag prior to it.

 ## Test

 ### Script `test.sh`